Estimated reading time: 2 minutes

-Another type of engagement is interactive engagement, which allows you to better understand your customers and receive feedback on your products or services.
-These are just a handful of the many types of engagement that exist in the marketing sphere.
-Learn more in this Balboa Capital blog article that discusses three reasons why customer engagement matters.
+Another type of engagement is interactive engagement, which allows you to understand your customers better and receive feedback on your products or services.
+These are just a handful of the many types of engagement in the marketing sphere.
+Learn more in this Balboa Capital blog article that explains why customer engagement matters.

-1. Creates a personalized experience.
+Creates a personalized experience.

-2. Word spreads quickly.
+Word spreads quickly.

-3. Emotional connections are powerful.
+Emotional connections are powerful.